 - Date when the rule was last updated

-- Select from the Private, Shared, and Enabled options to identify the attributes for the rule after it is copied from the Community Zone to your institution.
+- In the dialog box, select either the Private or Shared option to save the rule as private or shared after it is copied from the Community Zone to your institution.

 - Select Save.
 The rule opens in the Metadata Editor under the Private or Shared tab as you selected.

-- If you are the contributing institution, you have the option to Delete the rule from the Community Zone for both normalization rule templates listed under the Rules tab and templates listed under the Templates tab.
+- If you are the contributing institution, you have the option to Delete the rule/template from the Community Zone.

-If you try to delete a contributed normalization rule from the Community Zone and it is being used by any other process, import profile, and so forth, there is a validation check that prevents it from being deleted, and a pop-up message appears indicating that the normalization rule cannot be deleted and that you need to remove the related process first.For institutions that have a copy of a rule that is subsequently deleted from the Community Zone, the copy may continue to be used as if it was created by the institution.
+If you try to delete a contributed entity from the Community Zone while it is being used by any other process, import profile, and so forth, an internal validation check will prevent it from being deleted, and a pop-up message appears indicating that the entity cannot be deleted and that you need to remove the related process first.For institutions that have a copy of a rule that is subsequently deleted from the Community Zone, the copy may continue to be used as if it was created by the institution.